openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Claims Path Pointer {#claims_path_pointer}

-A claims path pointer is a pointer into the JSON structure of the Verifiable Credential, identifying one or more claims.
-A claims path pointer MUST be a non-empty array of strings and non-negative integers.
+A claims path pointer is a pointer into the Verifiable Credential, identifying one or more claims.
+A claims path pointer MUST be a non-empty array of strings, nulls and non-negative integers.
+A claims path pointer can be processed, which means it is applied to a credential.
+The results of processing are the referenced claims.

+## Semnatics for JSON-based credentials

+This section defines the semantics of a claims path pointer when applied to a JSON-based credential.

 A string value indicates that the respective key is to be selected, a null value indicates that all elements of the currently selected array(s) are to be selected;
 and a non-negative integer indicates that the respective index in an array is to be selected.
 The path is formed as follows: